|Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius paradoxus|

 Lactarius paradoxus is more easily identified when young, when it features a blue cap with a silvery sheen, and purplish pink gills.
 As it matures, however, the species develops drab buff and tan shades, and begins to stain and discolor dirty green, making it less clearly distinct from older specimens of Lactarius subpurpureus and Lactarius chelidonium.
 However, the former is exclusively associated with eastern hemlock, while the latter has yellowish to brownish latex.

-Ecology: Mycorrhizal with pines, and sometimes also reported with live oaks; growing alone or gregariously; summer and fall; fairly widely distributed in eastern North America, but more common in the southeast.
+Ecology: Mycorrhizal with pines, and sometimes also reported with live oaks; growing alone or gregariously; summer and fall; originally described from Florida; fairly widely distributed in eastern North America, but more common in the lower Appalachians and the southeastern states; also recorded from the Caribbean and the Gulf Coast of Mexico.
 The illustrated and described collections are from Arkansas, Georgia, and Florida.

 Flesh: Whitish to bluish, greenish, or purplish (or brownish in the mature, hollowing stem); firm; staining purplish red in places when sliced.

 Milk: Very scant; dark purplish red; staining surfaces purplish red.

 Microscopic Features: Spores 7–10 x 5.5–6.5 µm; ellipsoid; ornamentation consisting of amyloid warts and ridges extending 0.5–0.75 µm high, forming partial reticula.
 Hymenial macrocystidia rare; to about 60 µm long; mucronate; scarcely projecting.
 Pileipellis a thick ixocutis.